chrissysemens/node-express-spotify-auth/README.md

 There's a `.env` file provided containing the keys of required environment vars.
 Update this file with your App vars for local development.

-Within Heroku, the environment vars can be set via the CLI, for example:
-`heroku config:set CLIENT_ID=1234567809fdsnfj`

 There is an additional two env vars to be set:

 `FINAL_URI` - This is the Url which will be loaded if authorisation and the token request is succesful.